iapyeh/sshscript/v2/tutorial-threading.md

 print(profile)
 ```

-In the above example, the "get_date()" and "get_disksapce()" functions were called by different threads.
-It is fine because the effective session of threads are different.
+In the above example, the get_date() and get_diskspace() functions were called by different threads.
+This is okay because the effective sessions of the threads are different.

 ##  🔵 <a name="bind"></a>session.bind(),session.thread(): Binding a session to threads or functions

-When a session is connecting to multiple hosts, the effective session is the last connection made.
+When a session is connected to multiple hosts, the effective session is the last connection made.

-What if you want to execute commands on previous connecting sessions?
+If you want to execute commands on a previous connection, you can use the session.bind() method.
+This method allows you to arbitrarily assign the effective session of a thread or function.
-That is why "session.bind()" comes into play.
-The effective session of a thread or a function could be arbitrary assigned by "session.bind()".

 Here is an example.
 ```